modelica/MA-Bylaws/MA-Bylaws.md

 Resignation from MA applies immediately after MA received the written notice.

-Each member is obliged to pay the corresponding  fee which is determined at the annual Assembly meeting.
+Each member is obliged to pay the corresponding annual fee which is determined at the annual Assembly meeting.
 The MA board can revoke membership with qualified majority, if a member did not pay the annual membership fee during the year.
 The annual fee for